FaizAther/dcc888-papers/paper2/discussion.md

 ### (Only in case there is on-line material available to support the paper) Which material is publicly available?

-The code is opensource implemented in the Ocelot industry compiler.
+The code is open-source implemented in the Ocelot industry compiler.
 See more, (<http://simdopt.wordpress.com>) and (<https://groups.google.com/g/gpuocelot>).